passportxyz/eas-proxy/docs/07-identity-slashing.md

 ### State

+> TODO: the following mapping will not be able to hold multiple slashing events for the same user.
+A user might get slashed multiple times before we ever get to burn ...
 - `mapping(user => Slash) public slashes`
+- > TODO: would it make sense to record also the stake IDs?
 - `struct Slash { uint256 amount, uint64 slashedDate }`
 - `uint64 public burnAgeThreshold`
 - `IGitcoinIdentityStaking public stakingContract`

+> TODO: It would be great if we could also define what events we want to emit.
+That will be also important to record the history and evtl. replay everything.

 _[← Back to README](..#other-topics)_